-Cold weather can also affects crops.
-In late spring or early fall, cold air outbreaks can damage or kill produce for farmers, as well as residential plants and flowers.
+Cold weather also affects crops.
+In late spring or early fall, early arrival of cold air can damage or kill produce for farmers, as well as plants and flowers at your home or business.
 A freeze occurs when the temperature drops below 32°F. Freezes and their effects are significant during the growing season.
 Frost develops on clear, calm nights and can occur when the air temperature is in the mid-30s.
 Each plant species has a different tolerance to cold temperatures.

 You may also want to check out our winter safety site for snow and more cold season hazards information.